 Acrobatics in Martial Arts

-To what extent you can say it’s a martial gesture
+To what extent is it possible to say it’s a martial gesture

 or just a very complex gymnastics pattern..?

 Martial Arts have gradually won over the last generation thanks to many reasons, one of which is indeed their choreographic and awe-inspiring component.
 Having said that, it’s not compulsory for a martial style to include this field of study in order to be functional, however it’s a given that the ability to have a wider range of movements, peppered with a sprinkle of adrenaline, makes the Martial Artist a complete athlete.

 Martial Arts are based on a fear-less based attitude, and complex Acrobatics patterns just make this trait of the warrior more outstanding.

 The best Wine is the one that is periodically

 Regardless of the funny part of it, when you begin training Acrobatics you will feel different muscles getting involved, in addition you will be expected to feel sorer at the end of the day compared to other types of exercises you may have been used to (i.e. fitness training, sparring, dao lu‘s and kata’s, weapon training).

 For Acrobatics exercises to be also a moment of personal satisfaction and accomplishment, it’s important you prepare your abs and core at their best if you want to prevent injuries due to inadequate training.

 What will absolutely convince you to continue in learning more and more Acrobatics is the following list of major benefits that your body will be happy to experience just within few weeks:

 –better blood-flow: the metaphor of the wine above speaks by itself 🙂